gromeck/DartScorer-Voices/README.md

 # DartScorer-Voices :dart: :loudspeaker:
 Caller Voices for the DartScorer :dart: application https://github.com/gromeck/DartScorer/

+This package currently brings you some high quality english and german caller voices.
+These were generated with speechgen.io.

+# How to install?

+Clone this repository and run the script ```install.sh``` as ```root```.
+This will install these voices so that DartScorer :dart: will recognize these upone the next start.

 # Note on using and publishing voiced speech from speechgen.io

 The voices included in this package were generated with the speechgen.io